 Private Equity Exit Opportunities in South Africa

 As we get to know from the data of PayScale.com, no-one stays longer than 10 years in private equity.
 The reason may be the cut-throat competition in the market and very long working hours.

 There is another option also for private equity professionals.
-They can go for corporate development roles where the working hours are much lesser and the salary is in the similar range.
+They can go for corporate development careersCorporate Development CareersThe top four roles in a corporate development career are Analyst, Associate, Vice-president, and Director.
+Their primary responsibilities include activities such as planning, implementing, and regulating organizational strategies for a company's growth and development. where the working hours are much lesser, and the salary is in a similar range.

-This has been a guide to Private Equity in South Africa, their services offered, recruitment process, their culture, top private equity firms in South Africa, salaries and exit opportunities.
+This article has been a guide to Private Equity in South Africa, their services offered, the recruitment process, their culture, top private equity firms in South Africa, salaries, and exit opportunities.
 You may also have a look at the following article for learning more about Private Equity –